Karnataka crisis: With more resignations, here is how the numbers stand

 India

-Bengaluru, July 08: The numbers of the coalition further fell with an independent MLA, Harish tendering his resignation.
+Bengaluru, July 08: The numbers of the coalition further fell with an independent MLA, H Nagesh tendering his resignation.

 He said that he had resigned as minister and was also withdrawing support from the H D Kumaraswamy government.
 He also said that if the BJP is invited to form the government, then he will extend support to the party.